 It’s the end of summer, and I’m in the grips of a dark cloud.
 I repeatedly awaken to a fog that infiltrates my brain and a darkness that descends upon my heart.
 The depression that I thought long-gone has returned like an unwanted guest; one that I know will leave eventually, but for how long it will linger, I’m never quite sure.

-IT WASN’T UNTIL SOME MONTHS LATER THAT I COULD UNDERSTAND THE REASON FOR THIS DARK SEASON; TRANSITIONING FROM A CORPORATE CAREER TO A CREATIVE ONE PROVED MORE DIFFICULT THAN I HAD ANTICIPATED.
+IT WASN’T UNTIL SOME MONTHS LATER THAT I COULD UNDERSTAND THE REASON FOR THIS DARK SEASON: TRANSITIONING FROM A CORPORATE CAREER TO A CREATIVE ONE PROVED MORE DIFFICULT THAN I HAD ANTICIPATED.

 I no longer had a fancy title and a consistent income.
-Instead I was working for myself, still trying to navigate the tricky path so many of us experience when making a major life change: defining my new identity.
+Instead I was working for myself, still trying to navigate the tricky path so many of us experience when making a major life change: Defining my new identity.

 It led me to question the titles that are bestowed on us in life, even if we are willing participants in the associated roles we play; wives, mothers, in our careers and more.
 Titles tell so little of the living, breathing woman we really are, and I am so much more than an empty shell with a bunch of labels attached to me.
 But at the end of that dark summer, I couldn’t quite see this; my worth still too attached to the title of my job; too tightly bound to money and status.

-Certainly, titles help other people to identify with us, and we’ve all been asked, “What do you do?”
+Certainly, titles help other people to identify with us, and we’ve all been asked, “What do you do?”.
 I’m not making a case for removing them, but rather to look beyond what we do to who we are.

 I started to explore this myself by taking a sheet of paper and writing down all of my roles and the words, thoughts and feelings I had about each of them.
 For example, I stopped thinking about my responsibilities as a wife or a daughter and thought about how demonstrating love is vital to those relationships and what that really meant instead.
 I began to see that what my friends value me for isn’t my cooking skills, but my desire to create community; to show them through food that I am warm, welcoming and engaged in their lives.
 When it came to work, I started to realize that the job title no longer mattered.
-These days when I’m asked what I do, I prefer to use descriptive words and to say that I work with women to inspire and help them live the most joyful lives they can.
+These days when I’m asked what I do, I prefer to use descriptive words and say that I work with women to help them live the most joyful lives they can.

-As as a result of this exercise, I have a much richer understanding of myself.
-I believe that love, warmth, inspiration and joy aren’t just words.
+As a result of this exercise, I have a much richer understanding of myself.
+I believe love, warmth, inspiration and joy aren’t just words.
 They’re pieces of me.
 We are far more than a title or a standard description for a role.
 We’re what we love and our values and the things we truly believe in, and for each of us that looks quite different, even if our titles are exactly the same.